rafaelsilva81/embed-video-instead/README.md

 ## Mozilla version?
 Safari?

 By any means, you can fork this and do the necessary changes to make it work on other browsers, I just don't have the time to do it myself.

+## It didn't work

+Youtube is a complex website, please try reloading and/or clearing the cache (usually Ctrl + Shift + R works)

+If it is still bugged, you can open an issue, but I can't guarantee I'll fix it

+If you want to contribute, please do!
+I'll be happy to review and accept your PRs